TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/DacPico/README.md

 ```
 1. Install VSCode and Pico SDK by using the Pico extension - follow the instruction from Raspberry Pi.
-2. Create folder C:\Pico
+2. Create folder C:\Pico.
 3. Install Git - see section 6 in https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/blob/main/Install-Pico-SDK-in-Windows10x64-May-2023.pdf
 4. In Git Bash: cd c:\Pico
 		git clone https://github.com/sctanf/picoamp-2.git
 		cd picoamp-2
 		git submodule update --init
-5. Download the modified tinyusb-rp2040-fixes library from https://github.com/sctanf/tinyusb/tree/rp2040-fixes
+5. Download the modified tinyusb-rp2040-fixes library from https://github.com/sctanf/tinyusb/tree/rp2040-fixes.
 6. Open VSCode and select import C++ project - select the folder C:\Pico\picoamp-2 and press import - it will download the older SD 2.1.1
-7. Close VScode then in C:\Users\User\.pico-sdk\sdk\2.1.1\lib\tinyusb replace tinyusb with the tinyusb-rp2040-fixes lib - rename it to tinyusb
+7. Close VScode then in C:\Users\User\.pico-sdk\sdk\2.1.1\lib\tinyusb replace tinyusb with the tinyusb-rp2040-fixes lib - rename it to tinyusb.
-8. Open VSCode agin and press compile at the bottom
+8. Open VSCode again and press compile at the bottom.
 9. The uf2 firmware file (pico_usb_i2s_speaker.uf2) will be in the build folder in C:\Pico\picoamp-2, upload it by putting the Pico un uf2 mode.
 10. The Audio device is named Pico Amp 2 and the complete build folder and uf2 firmware are here in the folder PicoAmp2.
 ```